spack/spack-tutorial/tutorial_advanced_packaging.rst

   $ spack repo add --scope=site var/spack/repos/tutorial

 This section of the tutorial may also require a newer version of gcc.
-If you have not already installed gcc@7.2.0 and added it to your configuration, you can do so with:
+If you have not already installed gcc @7.2.0 and added it to your configuration, you can do so with:

 .. code-block:: console